Libya's interim leader makes landmark Tripoli speech

 "Bani Walid, Sirte and Sabha are now under siege by Gaddafi forces.
 We are betting that our brothers in those cities will fulfil their expectations and you will see them do so soon," Abdel Jalil said.

-(Additional reporting by Joseph Nasr in Berlin; writing by Barry Malone; editing by Philippa Fletcher)
+(Additional reporting by Joseph Nasr in Berlin; writing by Barry Malone; editing by Myra MacDonald)